 You should speak with your doctor before taking Lamictal if you have liver or kidney disease, a history of depression or suicidal thoughts, or you’re allergic to other anti-seizure medicines.

 One potentially serious side effect of Lamictal is a rash, which can become life-threatening.
 If you take Lamictal and get an unexpected rash, tell your doctor immediately.

 Can You Drink Alcohol While on Lamictal?

 While the symptoms of alcohol and Lamictal may worsen when combined, there are currently no specific warnings about using them together.
-This only refers to a moderate amount of alcohol, however, and many people aren’t aware of how little a “moderate” amount really is.
-For women, a moderate amount of alcohol is considered a drink a day, and two drinks per day for men.
+Still, it is best to avoid heavy alcohol use and only drink in moderation when taking Lamictal.
+A moderate amount of alcohol is considered one drink a day for women and two drinks per day for men.
 A drink equals 1.5 oz. of liquor, five oz. of wine, eight oz. of malt alcohol or 12 oz. of beer.

 Lamictal is frequently prescribed to treat the symptoms of bipolar disorder.
 If you use alcohol and Lamictal while experiencing bipolar disorder symptoms, the combination can create significant problems.
 For example, many people who have bipolar disorder also struggle with addiction, which can develop when someone uses drugs or alcohol as a way to self-medicate.
 Further, bipolar disorder may increase your risk of developing an alcohol use disorder.

 Alcohol intake may also vary based on the period of bipolar disorder a person is experiencing:

 - During a manic phase of bipolar, some people may drink because they’re experiencing a lack of inhibitions.